broadinstitute/sma-finder/README.md

 Running this tool on 13 positive controls and 10,434 negative controls showed 100% sensitivity and specificity (details below).

 *Limitations:*
-SMA Finder doesn't report SMA carrier status or *SMN2* copy number.
-Also, it does not detect the ~5% of cases caused by unusual *SMN1* loss-of-function mutations that do not involve the c.840 position.
+- does not report SMA carrier status or *SMN2* copy number.
+- does not detect the ~5% of cases caused by *SMN1* loss-of-function mutations that do not involve the c.840 position
+- requires at least 14 reads to overlap the c.840 position in *SMN1* plus *SMN2* in order to make a call

 ### Install